 Enduro bikes range from beefed-up trail bikes to slimmed down freeride bikes.
 The type of enduro mountain bike you want depends on the type of terrain you usually ride.
 Here's some food for thought.

 All-Day Adventures -or- Daily Local Rides with Big Mountain Strike Missions — Looking to work hard all day to get to the top of some nasty downhill lines?
 Spend weekdays on moderate local trails but split for big lines in the mountains every weekend?
 A bike that isn't too sluggish on climbs and mellow lines or too skittish to tackle big terrain is the holy grail.
 The two quiver-killers have it.
-If your day skews towards longer or more challenging climbs, we'd steer you toward the Santa Cruz Hightower LT.
-If you want to plow through rattling descents, we'd recommend the Yeti SB5.5.
+If your long day in the saddle skews toward brutal, hard-hitting descents, the Santa Cruz Hightower LT is a great option.
+Ride a lot of trails with chattery, rapid-fire small bumps?
+The Yeti SB5.5 is a calm descender on trails without too many big impacts.
+Intitially, we gave the Hightower LT the nod in the climbing category over the SB5.5.
+Now we aren't so sure.
+The Yeti suspension remains more active when climbing which can be beneficial.
+The Hightower LT has a firmer pedal platform.

 Mellow Days or Smooth Flow Terrain — Enduro-grade suspension numbers can easily drown out the fun rolls and features of chill trails.
 The lively Santa Cruz Hightower LT is most adept at toning it down and enjoying a casual rip.
 Handling at slower speeds are far better than the ultra-long and squishy shred sleds. in.
 If this is the type of trail you ride every day, however, you want a trail bike.